HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 By the way, don't bother soaking wood chunks before use.
 It's not necessary as long as you're using decent-sized chunks, and the water doesn't penetrate seasoned wood very much, anyway.

-Most commonly used when firing the cooker using The Standard Method.
-Distribute the chunks evenly over the fully lit charcoal after putting the meat in the cooker.
-This keeps you from getting blasted with smoke while adding the meat, getting the Polder thermometer setup, etc. If using The Minion Method, make sure some wood touches the hot coals to start generating smoke right away.
+This is my favorite approach regardless of how I fire-up my WSM.
+Distribute the wood chunks evenly over the surface of the lit charcoal after putting the meat in the cooker.
+This keeps you from getting blasted with smoke while adding the meat, getting the probe thermometer setup, etc. If using the Minion Method, make sure some wood touches the hot coals to start generating smoke right away.

 Where To Buy

 The best smoke wood is free smoke wood!
-Check with local orchards, golf courses, and tree trimming services, especially after storms.
-Tell them that your hobby is barbecue and you're looking for a few split pieces of wood, and you're likely to get some for free.
+Check with local orchards, golf courses and tree trimming services, especially after storms.
+Tell them that your hobby is barbecue, you’re looking for a few split pieces of wood, and they’re likely to give you some for free.

 If you have to purchase smoke wood, it's best to buy locally whenever possible because of the high cost of shipping.